nikitautiu/gpu-monitor/README.md

 - Show all current users of all GPUs (-l or --list)
 - Show all GPUs used by yourself (-m or --me)
 - Resolve usernames to real names (-f or --finger)
-- Show GPU utilization
-- Show memory usage per user per gpu
+- Show GPU utilization and memory usage per user per GPU(-U or --utilization)

 ## Requirements